All Episodes

 Art, I sure am glad to get to talk to you.

-You're on a cell phone calling from where?
+You're on a cell phone calling somewhere?

-I'm on a cell phone and right now I'm driving through downtown Dallas.
+I'm on a cell phone, and right now I'm driving through downtown Dallas.

 All right, excellent.

-You said that a lot of the stuff, I think it was one call that said this, that a lot of the stuff was said sort of like, I don't know, offhand, or you couldn't understand it, or some you could understand and some you couldn't, and then you made reference to the fact that some of the stuff may not be scripturally correct.
+You said that a lot of the stuff, I think it was one caller that said, that said a lot of the stuff was just sort of like, I don't know, offhand, or you couldn't understand it, or some you could understand, and some you couldn't.

-One thing that was taught in the New Testament, Jesus said, and he spoke in a lot of parables, And he also said that parables were not meant for the carnal mind to understand.
+One thing that was taught in the New Testament, Jesus said, and he spoke in a lot of parables.

 It was meant for the spiritual mind to understand.